Welcome to Summerset Scene magazine

-Spring 2018, Issue Four
+Spring 2018 · Issue Four

-Our Spring Issue is jam packed with interesting features and stories, including a profile on Napier resident Jeanette Barker, who represented New Zealand in diving in her younger years and then later on in life at masters level.
+Read about Napier resident Jeanette Barker, who represented New Zealand in diving in her younger years and then later on in life at masters level.

-We get a sneak peek at the new Summerset uniforms, as well as meeting some of Rototuna's newest residents, and as with every Summerset Scene issue, much, much more!
+We get a sneak peek at the new Summerset uniforms, as well as meeting some of Summerset Rototuna's newest residents, and as with every Summerset Scene issue, much, much more!

-Winter 2018, Issue Three
+Winter 2018 · Issue Three

-Our Winter Issue is full of fantastic resident stories and activities from around our amazing villages, including Justine Whitaker, our Wigram resident who's off to compete in the upcoming World Masters Athletics Champions in Spain.
+In this issue you can read about Justine, a Wigram resident who's off to compete in the upcoming World Masters Athletics Champions in Spain.

-Autumn 2018, Issue Two
+Autumn 2018 · Issue Two

-Read about Ellerslie resident, Margaret Dunkley, who was named as a semi-finalist for Senior New Zealander of the Year thanks to her 40 years of service to GirlGuiding; and enjoy Sidney’s story about being one of the country’s longest serving hairdressers.
+Meet cover-couple Jan and Nora who have made an impression on Summerset’s Hobsonville village with their love for the sea.
+Read about Ellerslie resident Margaret, who was named as a semi-finalist for Senior New Zealander of the Year thanks to her 40 years of service to GirlGuiding; and enjoy Sidney’s story about being one of the country’s longest serving hairdressers.

-Summer 2017, Issue One
+Summer 2017 · Issue One

 Our first edition is full of exciting stories about our residents and activities at our villages, including the love story of Herman and Helen at Aotea village, and a great read on bone carver and Summerset Dunedin resident Eric.
 You’ll also find a range of columns, including those by gardening guru Lynda Hallinan and home cook Jan Bilton, book reviews, a travel article about Twizel, and brain teasers to keep you busy!